 For me, being a workaholic is like a Bellini on a hot summer day; it dulls the reality of what I craved the most in my life — a good date, a soul mate, someone who is a romantic partner and a travel partner.
 When work isn’t satisfying enough to fill the void, I think about the good times with The Ex-Boyfriend — who, unlike the now ex-pseudo-boyfriend, when times were good between us was a guarantee of good company, good conversation, and good sex.
 Looking back on those times is like pouring salt on an open wound.
 And once I get in that state of mind, I’ll fixate on why there hasn’t been a filler boyfriend since then, someone who will chase after me and make me feel desirable.
 Is it the extra seven pounds that I’ve gained since moving to Asia for work (thanks to my family’s home cooking)?

 Don’t get me wrong — I’ve been far from being alone all these years.
 I’ve had too many dates and boyfriends — and too little traction — but not being alone is not the same as not being lonely.
 And I can’t help but want what most of my loved ones have — a stable relationship.
 Wouldn’t I feel more satisfied then?

-In the two months since the Indian Yogi Boyfriend has been out of my life, I’ve resisted the urge to reconnect with him simply for the sake of having someone around.
+In the two months since the boyfriend has been out of my life, I’ve resisted the urge to reconnect with him simply for the sake of having someone around.
 It is on the holidays, the scraps of downtime in the evenings, and at the family dinners with the relatives that I sometimes regret not having invested more in this relationship.

 “Maybe if I had shown more interest, if I had forced myself to give him more of a chance,” I said to a girlfriend.